History of Latvia: Iskolat

-After Riga was occupied by Germans on September 3, 1917 Iskolat retreated to Vidzeme, where it assumed executive powers.
-The so-called Iskolat Republic existed from November 21, 1917 until March 3, 1918.
-Under German attacks it evacuated to Cēsis, then Valka and was disbanded on March 1918 after the Brest-Litovsk treaty left Latvian lands (except Latgale) to Germany.
+When the German Army occupied Riga on September 3, 1917, Iskolat retreated to Vidzeme, where it assumed executive powers.
+The so-called Iskolat Republic existed from November 21, 1917, until March 3, 1918.
+Under German attacks it evacuated to Cēsis, then to Valka.
+It disbanded in March 1918 after the Brest-Litovsk treaty of March 3, 1918 assigned the Latvian lands (except Latgale) to Germany.